 I had successfully upgraded my open source react-native-sqlite-demo app, but my side project app that is currently deployed in the Apple App Store had still yet to be done - and was even further behind.

-My task was therefor to upgrade a production app from 0.55.4 to the current latest release.
-At Pavlosā€™ suggestion, I planned to break from my previous recommendation of working through each upgrade one at a time (even skipping RCs, this would have been 21 individual upgrades šŸ˜¬), and perform the upgrade in 4 steps (minor release numbers only).
+to the current latest release.
+At Pavlosā suggestion, I planned to break from my previous recommendation of working through each upgrade one at a time (even skipping RCs, this would have been 21 individual upgrades š¬), and perform the upgrade in 4 steps (minor release numbers only).
 This sounded much more manageable.
 With the new Purge Web page ready, I began.

-The Purge Web UI is about as simple as it can be: instead of scrolling through a large upgrade matrix of from version and to version cells, you select the version you are beginning with and the version you are upgrading to, and then click Diff here.
-This link takes you to the familiar GitHub compare UI which details all the changes that you need to apply in order to reach your selected To: version.
+.
+This link takes you to the familiar GitHub compare UI which details all the changes that you need to apply in order to reach your selected To:

 0.55.4 to 0.56.1